Senate

 House vs. Senate: Key Differences in Powers and Structure

-The United States Congress consists of two chambers: the House of Representatives and the Senate.
-While both are essential to the legislative process, they differ significantly in size, structure, powers, and the roles they play in American government.
+The United States Congress consists of two chambers that differ significantly in size, structure, powers, and their roles in American government.

 Size and Representation